icnrg/draft-irtf-icnrg-terminology/terms.md

 > A Data packet identifier.
 An ICN name is hierarchical (a sequence of name components) and usually is semantically meaningful, making it expressive, flexible and application-specific (akin to a HTTP URL).
 A Name may encode information about application context, semantics, locations (topological, geographical, hyperbolic, etc.), a service name, etc.

   >> Common aliases include: data name, interest name, content name.

-**Exact Name**:

-> A name that is encoded inside a Data packet and which typically uniquely identifies this Data packet.

 **Name component**: